Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays

-\textbf{Acknowledgments.---}We are very grateful to \mbox{K.-K.}~Ni, A.~Park, G.~Patenotte and L.~Picard for fruitful discussions and insights regarding the cold molecule scheme, and we wish to thank \mbox{N.-C.}~Chiu, S.~Geier and S.~Hollerith for valuable feedback on Rydberg atom implementations.
+\textbf{Acknowledgments.---}We are very grateful to \mbox{K.-K.}~Ni, A.~Park, G.~Patenotte and L.~Picard for fruitful discussions and insights regarding the cold molecule scheme, and we wish to thank \mbox{N.-C.}~Chiu for valuable feedback on Rydberg atom implementations.
 We thank D.~Wei and J.~Zeiher for insightful discussions.
 L.H. acknowledges support from the Studienstiftung des deutschen Volkes.
-T.H. acknowledges funding by the Munich Quantum Valley (MQV) doctoral fellowship program, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
+T.J.H. acknowledges funding by the Munich Quantum Valley (MQV) doctoral fellowship program, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
+S.H. acknowledges funding through the Harvard Quantum Initiative Postdoctoral Fellowship in Quantum Science and Engineering.
 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy—EXC-2111—390814868, by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 948141), by the NSF through a grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory.

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}